MiloszKrajewski/K4os.Xpovoc/README.md

 and Χρόνος provides less, but it provides exactly what I needed.

 It is lightweight scheduler, build with CQRS in mind.
-The only thing it really does is: "send this message to me at this time", that's it.
+The only thing it really does is: "send this message back to me when the time comes", that's it.

 There are two interfaces: